Seaweed mixing with plastics could provide fertile ground for flesh-eating bacteria, research shows

-TAMPA, Fla.
-(WFLA) — Researchers from Florida Atlantic University (FAU) fear a pathogen could be breeding amid the rising levels of seaweed known as sargassum found washing up on some Florida beaches.
+Researchers from Florida Atlantic University fear a pathogen could be breeding amid the rising levels of seaweed known as sargassum found washing up on some Florida beaches.

 Masses of the sargassum seaweed have grown larger in recent years.
 This year, the seaweed bloom reached record size, and experts said “major beaching events are inevitable.”